zabeer001/wp_itransition/wp-content/plugins/elementor/readme.txt

 6. **Motion Effects** - Add entrance animations and transitions to any element in your website to captivate visitors.

 == Changelog ==

+= 3.23.4 - 2024-08-05 =

+* Fix: Links to Elementor Settings are broken in various locations

 = 3.23.3 - 2024-07-25 =